chevere/xr-docs/developer/api.md

 `DELETE /pauses/{id}`

-When deleting a pause the lock previously created will be removed, which will continue code execution.
+When deleting a pause the lock previously created will be removed, which will enable client library to continue code execution.

 ```sh
 curl --fail -X DELETE \